Cafeteria Serving Line Layouts Designed for Speed

 The K-12 lunch period is a concept that is just about as old as schools themselves.
 Yet, many schools have not found a way to optimize the 30-minute stampede that is the lunch line.
 As most schools National School Lunch Programs’ are self-sustaining, one would think there would be more of a priority placed on achieving greater student participation by administrations.
 However, all too often, serving lines fall behind in terms of speed and capacity, which can have a dramatic impact on a school dining program’s ability to fund itself.

-For those experiencing slow lines, low student participation and consequently low sales, here are the top five serving line design problems that might be slowing down service and how you can speed things up.
+For those experiencing slow lines, low student participation and consequently low sales, here are the top five serving line design problems that might be slowing down service and how you can make school lunch lines faster.

 Answer: This may be the biggest culprit of a slow serving line and is also the broadest problem.
 Layout issues can be caused by the design of entry and exit points for the serving line, the flow (or lack thereof) between serving stations or even the misuse of space.